 Dan joined Madrona in 2015 and became a venture partner in 2021 when he co-founded Plus, a Madrona portfolio company that allows users to automate their reporting workflows using AI.

-Prior to joining Madrona, Daniel worked in the Seattle office of the Boston Consulting Group.
-At BCG, Daniel worked on a variety of strategy and operations projects, ranging from developing go-to-market strategies for cloud services to deploying new technology systems to improve the quality and speed of insurance claims processing.
+Prior to joining Madrona, Dan worked at the Boston Consulting Group.
+At BCG, Daniel worked on strategy and technology projects, from developing go-to-market strategies for cloud vendors to deploying new technology systems to improve insurance claims processing.